 Almost one-third of all Germans are concerned about the misuse of data and insufficient data security.
 These were the findings of the 2016 Security Report that we commissioned from the Allensbach Institute.
 Deutsche Telekom is by far the most trusted company in the ICT industry when it comes to handling personal data.
 And we are proud of it, because protecting our customers' data is one of our top priorities.

-We document our wide range of data protection activities in our annual Data Privacy and Data Security Report.
+We document our wide range of data protection activities in our Data Privacy and Data Security Report.
 The following are just a few examples of our activities during the reporting period.

 A simple data privacy statement for everyone